Learn all about migraine prevention and how to create a preventive strategy with your provider

 Neurotoxins

 OnabotulinumtoxinA, also known as Botox®, is a form of botulinum toxin, a neurotoxin.
 A neurotoxin is a poison that acts on the nervous system.
 When purified and used in small doses, OnabotulinumtoxinA temporarily prevents muscle contractions in the muscle you inject it in.
 Even though the injection goes into the muscle, it is believed that onabotulinumtoxinA blocks pain signals in nerves in the head, neck and shoulders.
 Its effect lasts up to 3 months.
 In October 2010, the FDA approved OnabotulinumtoxinA injection therapy for the preventive treatment of chronic migraine, which is defined as 15 or more headache days per month.
-This article talks more in length about Botox injections used for migraine.
+This article talks more in length about Botox injections used for chronic migraine.

 The American Migraine Foundation is committed to improving the lives of those living with this debilitating disease.
 For more of the latest news and information on migraine, visit the AMF Resource Library.
 For help finding a healthcare provider, check out our Find a Doctor tool.
 Together, we are as relentless as migraine.